BrandyYang/Project3/README.md

 Project 3 for creation and computation course.

 There are 7 different files of code in this project.
-Two of them are Arduino, and the rest three are Processing.

 Code file checklist: